Meet the Press: History

 Meet the Press began on radio on the Mutual Broadcasting System in 1945 as American Mercury Presents: Meet the Press, a program to promote The American Mercury, a magazine that Lawrence Spivak purchased in 1935.
-Before the program aired, Spivak asked journalist Martha Rountree, who had worked in radio and had been employed by Spivak as a roving editor for the magazine, to critique the plans for the new radio show.
-Based on her advice, Rountree created a new radio program that she called The American Mercury, on October 5, 1945.
+Before the program aired, Spivak had asked journalist Martha Rountree, who had worked in radio and had been employed by Spivak as a roving editor for the magazine, to critique plans for a new radio show.
+As a result, Rountree created a new radio program that she called The American Mercury, on October 5, 1945.

-On November 6, 1947, while still on the Mutual Broadcasting System, the television rights to the program were purchased by General Foods, which began to air the show on the NBC television network with the title shortened to simply Meet the Press; the radio version also adopted the new name.
+On November 6, 1947, while still on the Mutual Broadcasting System, the television rights to the program were purchased by General Foods.
+They began to air the show on the NBC television network with the title shortened to simply Meet the Press.
+The radio version then adopted the new name.

 Although some sources credit Spivak with the program's creation, Rountree developed the idea on her own, and Spivak joined as co-producer and business partner in the enterprise after the show had already debuted.